Clustering4Ever/Clustering4Ever/README.md

 ### What data structures are recommended for best performances

-  * ArrayBuffer as vector are a good start
   * ArrayBuffer or ParArray as vector containers are recommended for local applications